Mosaics on Sicily show ancient Romans cavorting in bikinis

 2. Forget what you thought you knew about the Mafia

 The Mafia: Popular culture may as well have made it Italy’s brand.

-The Mafia continues to exercise a baleful influence on Sicily and beyond, from its periodic killings, to the protection money -- pizzo -- many hotels, restaurants and shops are forced to pay, and the corrupt investment climate that helps to keep businesses away and keep Sicily relatively poor among the Italian regions.
+Having said that, the Mafia continues to exercise a influence on Sicily, especially with the protection money – pizzo – many hotels, restaurants and shops are forced to pay, and the corrupt investment climate that helps to keep businesses away and keep Sicily relatively poor among the Italian regions.

 3. The bikini is very old news here

 Concrete, aqueducts, particularly violent spectator sports – we attribute a lot of things to the Romans, yet not often a skimpy item of women’s sportswear.

 However, the evidence is there in Sicily, in the form of beautifully preserved mosaics, that female Roman gymnasts were prancing around in garments very similar to the modern bikini as early as the fourth century.

 The so-called “Bikini Girls” – depicting muscular women running, lifting weights and throwing a discus – are the most celebrated mosaics on display at the Roman Villa (Piazza Duomo 20; +39 0935 687 667) in the town of Piazza Armerina.

 Other mosaics within the UNESCO World Heritage site depict crashing chariots, a bare-breasted Queen of Sheba, and female nudes dancing in pagan abandon.

 4. Sicily rivals Greece for ancient Greek architecture